Class-Incremental Learning with Repetition: Empirical Evaluation

 \section{Empirical Evaluation}

-We study CIR scenarios by leveraging our generators $\gsamp$ and $\gslot$.
-First, by using $\gslot$ we provide quantitative results about forgetting in CL strategies when transitioning from CI to DI scenarios (Sec. \ref{sec:ci2di}).
+We study CIR streams by leveraging our generators $\gsamp$ and $\gslot$.
+First, by using $\gslot$ we provide quantitative results about forgetting in CL strategies when transitioning from CI to DI streams (Sec. \ref{sec:ci2di}).
 Then, by using $\gsamp$ we focus on long streams with $500$ experiences and study the performance of Replay and Naive (Sec. \ref{sec:repetition}).
 The long streams give us the opportunity to study knowledge accumulation over time in the presence of repetition.
 We also provide an intuitive interpretation of the model dynamics over long streams (Sec. \ref{sec:interpretation}).
-Finally, we show that our Frequency-Aware Replay is able to exploit the repetitions present in the stream and to surpass the performance of other replay approaches not specifically designed for CIR scenarios (Sec. \ref{sec:frequency-aware}).\\ The experiments were conducted using the CIFAR-100~\cite{krizhevsky2009learning} and Tiny-ImageNet \cite{lecun1998gradient} datasets with the ResNet-18 model.
+Finally, we show that our Frequency-Aware Replay is able to exploit the repetitions present in the stream and to surpass the performance of other replay approaches not specifically designed for CIR streams (Sec. \ref{sec:frequency-aware}).\\ The experiments were conducted using the CIFAR-100~\cite{krizhevsky2009learning} and Tiny-ImageNet \cite{lecun1998gradient} datasets with the ResNet-18 model.
 For $\gslot$, we run experiments for Naive (incremental fine tuning), LwF~\cite{Li2016}, EWC~\cite{Kirkpatrick2016}, Experience Replay with reservoir sampling~\cite{kim-ECCV-2020} (ER-RS) and AGEM \cite{chaudhry2018efficient} strategies.
 For $\gsamp$ we run experiments for Naive and ER (CB/RS/FA) strategies.
 We set the default buffer size for CIFAR-100 to $2000$, and for Tiny-ImageNet to $4000$ in the replay strategies.
 We evaluate all strategies on the Average Test Accuracy (TA).
+The codebase of our implementation, including all necessary scripts to reproduce the results, is publicly available at \href{https://github.com/HamedHemati/CIR.git}{https://github.com/HamedHemati/CIR.git}.